 Cash is King; Keep It

 Proactive entrepreneurs take the time to anticipate potential scenarios of inflation.
 You can use the ‘What If’ technique to consider various possible scenarios that will affect your business.
 For instance, you can anticipate wage increases, higher material prices, and disruptions in the supply chain.
-Any time you forecast a scenario; consider the amount of money your business needs to get through each scenario.
+Any time you forecast a scenario make sure to consider the amount of money your business needs to get through each scenario.

 Cash is always king.
 More than ever, in inflationary times, you should not let your customers use your business as a bank.
 A high inflation rate will pile risks on a business, and it hurts more when its receivables become uncollectible.

 During inflationary times, you need efficient systems and processes to drive greater visibility into your business, so you can act fast and stay ahead of the competition.
 The real question is, do you know your numbers?

 Post-pandemic inflation is already with us, and businesses are taking a hit.
 No matter your industry, you need a solid financial and operational strategy to evaluate the risks to your business and put measures in place to minimize them.
 Contact Signature Analytics and let us help you get visibility into your financial performance so that you can achieve your goals.